New from ACTIVE: Check out our latest products here

 Best Laundry Detergents for Cold-Water Washing

-Some laundry detergents, such as ACTIVE detergent, are specially formulated with enzymes and surfactants and are exceptionally effective at low temperatures (as low as 60 degrees Fahrenheit or 15 degrees Celcius).
+Some laundry detergents, such as ACTIVE Detergent, are specially formulated with enzymes and surfactants and are exceptionally effective at low temperatures (as low as 60 degrees Fahrenheit or 15 degrees Celsius).

 The way they work, the enzymes will actively break down stains and gunk, which will allow the surfactants to work their magic.
 Some common enzymes included in cold water detergents include amylase, protease, mannanase, and cellulase.